hu0573/telstra-portable-wifi/README.md

 2. **Send SMS**: Send text messages from your Telstra Portable WiFi device using Python scripts.
 This allows you to automate messaging tasks or send messages from your computer.

 3. **Receive SMS**: Retrieve and read text messages sent to your Telstra Portable WiFi device.
 You can access incoming messages directly from your computer or server.

-## Contributing

-If you'd like to contribute to this project or have suggestions for improvement, please open an issue or submit a pull request.
-Your contributions are highly welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to the Telstra Portable WiFi community for their support and contributions to this project.

-Feel free to customize this README to include any additional details, usage instructions, or acknowledgments specific to your project.